Narotam-Mishra/machine-learning-concepts/README.md

 - If predicting **weight category (e.g., underweight/healthy/overweight)** → **Classification**.

 - With respect to any kind of problem statement that we solve, the majority of the business use cases will be fall under two sections :-
-1. Supervised ML :- In case, we will mainly solve two major problem statements
+1. Supervised ML :- In this case, we will mainly solve two major problem statements
     - Regression problem
     - Classification